steveruizok/learn-docs/content/Checkbox.md

 ---
-path: '/content/Checkbox/'
+path: "/content/Checkbox/"
-date: '2019-07-01'
+date: "2019-07-01"
-title: 'Checkbox'
+title: "Checkbox"
-tags: ['components']
+tags: ["components"]
 ---

 Tapping on a **Checkbox** will toggled it between on or off.

-## Props

 | Prop                | Type       | Notes                                           |
 | :------------------ | :--------- | :---------------------------------------------- |